 Step 1.
 Right-click on free space on Windows Taskbar and select the Task Manager option.

 Alternatively, press Ctrl + Shift + Esc simultaneously to open the Task Manager.

-- Select the programs to stop running in the background and then click on the Disable button.
+Step 3.
+Select the programs to stop running in the background and then click the Disable button.